TechnicallyCoded/Discord-AntiPhishingBot-Public/README.md

 **Exceptions:**
-- The lists in this repository may be USED (aka, retrieved at runtime) by your application as long as there is an OBVIOUSLY VISIBLE reference to the origin of the data such as a link to this repository.
+- The lists in this repository may be USED (aka, retrieved at runtime) by your application as long as there is an OBVIOUSLY VISIBLE reference to the origin of the data to the end user such as a link to this repository.
 The reference must be at least as visible as the service using the data.
 - Forks of the repository are allowed only if using GITHUB's built-in forking function for the sole purpose of making pull requests.
 By using github's method, it creates a link back to the original repository.
 (Forks made without